Skip to main content

-Last month, forty geologists and conservationists from across the world visited the Black Country to see our internationally famous geological heritage and learn how it is being conserved, managed and promoted for the benefit of local people.
+Last month, 40 geologists and conservationists from across the world visited the Black Country to see our internationally famous geological heritage and learn how it is being conserved, managed and promoted for the benefit of local people.

 The group was in the UK to attend a major international symposium on the conservation of geological heritage being held in Loughborough.